-In these ways, we reduced the dimensionality of the following model fitting search, although the resulting model fitting for the $l_1$- and $l_2$-norm-based modelling schemes may possibly not be as accurate as if it would be extended to also involve a search over the amplitudes of the receptive fields.
+In these ways, we reduced the dimensionality of the following model fitting search, although the resulting model fitting for the $l_1$- and $l_2$-norm-based modelling schemes may possibly not be as accurate, as the model fitting could possibly be, if extended to higher-dimensional searches over the model parameters.
 A possible extension to future work could therefore involve performing such higher-dimensional optimizations over the spaces of the parameters of the idealized receptive fields.

-Finally, let us remark that although the work in this paper has been focused on modelling and analyzing the 8 specific ``master key filters'' extracted by Babaiee {\em et al.\/} (\citeyear{BabKiaRusGro25-AAAI-master}), we propose that a similar methodology could be used for modelling other sets of ``master key filters'' obtained from other deep networks as well as biological visual receptive fields recorded by neurophysiological measurements.
+Let us finally remark that although the work in this paper has been focused on modelling and analyzing the 8 specific ``master key filters'' extracted by Babaiee {\em et al.\/} (\citeyear{BabKiaRusGro25-AAAI-master}), we propose that a similar methodology could be used for modelling other sets of ``master key filters'' obtained from other deep networks as well as biological visual receptive fields recorded by neurophysiological measurements.